runtimeverification/evm-semantics/proofs/erc20.md

     _:Map
 ```

-The side-condition specifies both the minimum and the maximum values of the symbolic values based on their types.
+The side-condition specifies the range of symbolic values based on their types.

 ```{.k .erc20-spec .hkg-spec}
 requires: